 Born in Austin, Texas, Sly5thAve moved to Pflugerville – a suburb outside of Austin when he was just a child.
 His father was from Nigeria and his mother was from Detroit, and together they exposed Sly5thAve to a mixture of West African music, soul and jazz.
 Sly5thAve grew inspired and aware from a young age and his passion to play music quickly unfurled.
 “I started to play in church, then all through high school —where I picked up the piano and a little bit of percussion— and then I decided I wanted to do it full time” he says.
 Sly5thAve received formal training at the University of North Texas, where he performed with ensembles and earned feature roles on recordings like the Grammy-nominated “Lab 2009” with the One O’Clock Lab Band.

-Sly5thAve was mentored by sought-after songwriter (SESAC) and Jazz musician, Philip Lasseter – who’s achievements include the arrangement for seven Grammy winning projects with Fred Hammond and Kirk Franklin, in addition to working as arranger and lead trumpeter for Prince.
-It was whilst working with Lasseter that Sly5thAve was scouted by Prince for his talented saxophone playing, and after a three-month back and forth process of heartbreak and excitement, Sly5thAve found himself in the elite horn section of Prince’s New Power Generation band for two years.
+Sly5thAve was mentored by sought-after songwriter (SESAC) and Jazz musician, Philip Lassiter – who’s achievements include the arrangement for seven Grammy winning projects with Fred Hammond and Kirk Franklin, in addition to working as arranger and lead trumpeter for Prince.
+It was whilst working with Lassiter that Sly5thAve was scouted by Prince for his talented saxophone playing, and after a three-month back and forth process of heartbreak and excitement, Sly5thAve found himself in the elite horn section of Prince’s New Power Generation band for two years.
 “Prince was an absolute genius and a good person” Sly5thAve recalls.
-“He always treated us with respect and he didn’t have to – because not everyone that’s famous is human”.
+“He always treated us with respect and he didn’t have to – because not everyone that famous is human”.

 “The first jazz record that left a mark was ‘Blue Train’ by John Coltrane” Sly5thAve says.
-“My mom was into Jazz so come home one day, handed me the record and said “listen to this”, and I did, and I still revisit that record to this day.”
+“My mom was into Jazz so came home one day, handed me the record and said “listen to this”, and I did, and I still revisit that record to this day.”
 Sly5thAve also explains he is indebted to the creatives and movements that formed his musical education, citing jazz giants; Charlie Parker, Cannonball Adderley and John Coltrane, and hip hop legends as his inspirations.

-Alongside acclaimed New York music maker Jesse Fisher, Sly5thAve released the “Vein Melter” EP on Tru Thoughts in 2015.
-The pair joined forces to cover four tracks from Herbie Hancock’s seminal jazz funk album ‘Head Hunters’, which was met with early support from Gilles Peterson (BBC 6Music) as well as KCRW’s Jeremy Sole and Anthony Valadez and more.
+Before signing to Tru Thoughts, Sly5thAve released several acclaimed musical projects including his first solo album ‘Akuma’ [Truth Revolution Records, 2014] –inspired by his Nigerian decent—it focussed on replicating a meditative state to connect with something deeper, be it through jazz, hip hop or soul music.
+Alongside acclaimed New York music maker Jesse Fisher, Sly5thAve put out the “Vein Melter” EP on Tru Thoughts in 2015.
+This release saw the pair join forces to cover four tracks from Herbie Hancock’s seminal jazz funk album ‘Head Hunters’, which was met with early support from Gilles Peterson (BBC 6Music) as well as KCRW’s Jeremy Sole and Anthony Valadez and more.